AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 ## Currently existing problems

 Every year Apple releases a new version of macOS, introducing innovative solutions and adding new useful features.
 But some of them, such as Network Extensions API (Big Sur) or iCloud Private Relay (Monterey), cause some problems to many applications, AdGuard not being an exception.
-In this article we go over the known issues spesific to each macOS version and possible ways to solve them.
+In this article we go over the known issues specific to each macOS version and possible ways to solve them.

 <a id="Monterey"></a>